-It’s especially important that premature babies get their vaccines on time, from two months after birth, no matter how premature they are.
+It’s especially important that premature babies get their vaccines on time, from eight weeks after birth, no matter how premature they are.

 It may seem very early to give a vaccination to such a tiny baby, but many scientific studies have shown that it’s a good time to give them vaccines.
 Postponing vaccination until they're older leaves them vulnerable to diseases.

-If your baby was born very prematurely (before 26 weeks of pregnancy), they may still be in hospital when they're recommended to have their first vaccinations.
-In this case, your baby will receive their first jabs in hospital.
+If your baby was born very prematurely (before 26 weeks of pregnancy), they may still be in hospital when their first vaccinations are due.
+In this case, your baby will receive their first vaccines in hospital.

 Read this NHS leaflet on vaccinations for premature babies (PDF, 221kb).

 Some vaccines are given more than once.
-The gap between these different vaccine doses is to make sure that each one has time to work effectively.
+A gap is left between these vaccine doses to make sure that each one has time to work properly.

 However, the recommended gap is only a minimum.
 If the gap is longer – because you missed an appointment, for example – you don’t have to start the course again.

 The NHS childhood vaccination schedule tells you when each routine vaccination should be given.
-It normally starts when your baby is two months old and is completed by the time they're 18.
+It normally starts when your baby is eight weeks old and is completed by the time they're 18.

-Other non-routine vaccines may be needed throughout childhood, for example, travel vaccines or vaccines for children with certain medical conditions.
+Other non-routine vaccines may be needed throughout childhood, such as travel vaccines or vaccines for children with certain medical conditions.